Best Labor Day 2024 deals you can shop right now at all retailers

 - West Elm: Labor Day is a great time to save on outdoor furniture from West Elm.
 The brand is offering up to 30% off all types of patio furniture, ranging from chairs to an outdoor kitchen.
 You can also shop their general sale section, which features up to 50% off on goods.

 - Sam's Club: If you're not a Sam's Club member yet, today is the perfect opportunity to join.
-New Club memberships are just $20, reduced from $50 (with auto-renew).
-There's a discount on Sam's Club Plus memberships too.
-This deal ends Friday, Aug.
-23, so take advantage of this Sam's Club membership deal now.
+New Club memberships are just $25, reduced from $50 (with auto-renew).
+There's a $40 off discount on Sam's Club Plus memberships too.

 - Samsonite: Level up your luggage for fall travel by taking advantage of Samsonite's The Perfect Getaway Sale.
 Save up to 40% off (when you add the code EXTRA10 at checkout) on suitcases, travel backpacks and travel accessories.